geudde/attic-chest/pages/13.reference/01.porden/docs.md

 As on the evening of the jousts array 'd
 Her slender waist Marino's gift displayed.

-" Alas!" he said, " my heart condemn'd to roam,
+Alas!he said, my heart condemn'd to roam,
 11 Still wanders on, nor ever finds a home;
-" My fatal vow to thee my love denied,
+My fatal vow to thee my love denied,
-" Or never had I sought an earthly bride." —
+Or never had I sought an earthly bride.—

-" Hear me! great king," the sweet Miranda said;
+Hear me! great king,the sweet Miranda said;
-" Should'st thou some nymph of mortal lineage wed,
+Should'st thou some nymph of mortal lineage wed,
-" Torn from the scenes to youthful memory dear,
+Torn from the scenes to youthful memory dear,
-" Not pomp and power her lonely heart could cheer: 600 " Soon inward grief would dim the radiant charms
+Not pomp and power her lonely heart could cheer: 600 Soon inward grief would dim the radiant charms
-" That wak'd thy love, and tear her from thine arms.
+That wak'd thy love, and tear her from thine arms.

-" A nymph to wed, thy solemn vow denies,
+A nymph to wed, thy solemn vow denies,

-" But favouring fate a middle course supplies;
+But favouring fate a middle course supplies;

-" Fair Marguerita, whom in years of yore
+Fair Marguerita, whom in years of yore

-" To brave Titanos young Ostrea bore,
+To brave Titanos young Ostrea bore,

-" Alike from ocean and from earth her race,
+Alike from ocean and from earth her race,

-" And blest with every charm a throne to grace."
+And blest with every charm a throne to grace."

 'Twere needless now to tell the king's reply,
 Or paint in every breast the rising joy, 6 10